-To gain a deeper understanding of the connection between the geometry of the wavefunction and algorithm performance, we initiate the discussion by providing a geometric characterization of two-qubit PQCs.
+To gain a deeper understanding of the connection between the geometry of the wave function and algorithm performance, we initiate the discussion by providing a geometric characterization of two-qubit PQCs.

 The structure of the paper is as follows: \begin{enumerate}[label= (\roman*) ] \item In Sec.~\ref{sec:geometry_intro}, we introduce the geometrical formalism we shall use to analyze PQCs.
 We consider four specific two-qubit PQCs and take some time to carefully geometrically characterize the circuits. \item In Sec.~\ref{sec:concurrence_curvature}, we introduce the notions of concurrence and the scalar curvature and uncover a simple and remarkable relationship between the two concepts. \item In Sec.~\ref{sec:numerical_experiments}, we capitalize on the relationship between concurrence and curvature in order to provide geometrical insights to the VQE optimization process in the PQCs considered in this work. \item In Sec.~\ref{sec:conclusion}, we summarize our work, providing future directions of research and open questions. \end{enumerate}